nicoverbruggen/image-generator/README.md

 This package is intended to be used for quickly generating placeholder images with a specific size, color and text.

+Now that PHP 8.0 supports named arguments, I've updated this package.

 ## Requirements

-* PHP 7.0 or higher
+* PHP 8.0 or higher
 * GD extension

 ## Usage